-Determine and agree with the Board the policy (externally benchmarked), for the remuneration of the CEO and Executive Team members.
+Determine and agree with the Board, the policy (externally benchmarked) for the remuneration of the CEO and Executive Team members.
 This sets the framework for considering remuneration for all employees.

-The policy was reviewed during 2021.
-In summary, the company looks for employees who are socially motivated, as well as having the necessary skills and experience to run and grow the business successfully in a very competitive environment.
-A number of different factors are taken into account when determining remuneration.
-These include London based salary differentials, charity and FMCG industries and specific experience and skill requirements.
-As a result, the market range is fairly broad.
+The policy was reviewed during 2022.
+In summary, the company looks for employees who are socially and environmentally motivated, as well as having the necessary skills and experience to manage and grow the business successfully in very tough trading conditions.
+A broad range of different factors are considered when determining remuneration.
+These include London-based, Third Sector, and FMCG salary differentials as well as specific experience and skill requirements.

-Approve the design of any performance related pay schemes and share incentive plans.
+Approve the design of any performance-related pay schemes and share incentive plans.

-An annual senior executive bonus scheme was approved (up to 30% of basic salary) based on a gainsharing philosophy to enhance both financial and Gold Standard performance.
+An annual senior executive bonus scheme was approved (up to 30% of basic salary) based on a performance-related scheme linked to both financial and Gold Standard performance.

-No share incentive plan was approved in 2021.
+No share incentive plan was approved in 2022.